AhmadHatziq/cs50w/Project 5 - Capstone/capstone/README.md

 Please save your API key in a text file inside the [`/api_key`](https://github.com/AhmadHatziq/cs50w/tree/main/Project%205%20-%20Capstone/capstone/geocache/api_key) directory.

-As per usual Django projects, avigate to the folder with the file `manage.py` and run the following commands to make migrations.
+As per usual Django projects, navigate to the folder with the file `manage.py` and run the following commands to make migrations.

 `python manage.py makemigrations`